 Past retreatants found that the silence and opportunity for reflection provided much needed respite and allowed for the deepening of their spiritual lives, sharing that “the stories told were powerful and guidance provided for prayers and quiet time very helpful.”
 Another retreatant shared that participation on the retreat “reaffirmed my commitment to the Jesuit philosophy of ‘Cura Personalis [care of the whole person]’.”

 Through sacred silence, personal prayer and talks on Ignatian Spirituality, retreatants are encouraged to reflect on God’s presence in their lives.
 During the retreat, one-on-one spiritual conversations and group faith sharing are available if desired.
 For those who wish to attend, Mass will be celebrated in the chapel on Sunday morning.

 Registration includes all meals, private rooms with bathrooms, and bus transportation between GU’s main campus and the Calcagnini Contemplative Center.

 Priority registration is given to Georgetown faculty and staff.
 Limited space is available for alumni, graduate students, and undergraduate students.
 All registration is pending space availability.
 Interested undergraduate students must contact Fr.
 Jerry Hayes, S.J., firstname.lastname@example.org before registering to gain permission to attend.

 Registration Deadline: TBD

 Where: The Calcagnini Contemplative Center, Bluemont, VA.

-– Those Who Made the Retreat Before, Spouses: $225
+– Those Who Made the Retreat Before, Spouses: TBD

-GU students will not be turned away due to lack of funds.
+GU students will not be turned away due to a lack of funds.
 GU students who need financial assistance should contact Fr.
-Jerry Hayes, S.J.,, email@example.com.
+Jerry Hayes, S.J., email@example.com.